ronbodnar/grid-of-words/README.md

    `logs` directory.
 Review these logs for any errors or important information.

-For more details on configuration and extending the application, refer to the [documentation](https://github.com/ronbodnar/word-puzzle-game#readme) or explore the code in the repository.
+For more details on configuration and extending the application, refer to the [documentation](https://github.com/ronbodnar/grid-of-words#readme) or explore the code in the repository.

 ## Running with Docker

-To run the Word Puzzle Game using Docker, follow these steps:
+To run Grid of Words using Docker, follow these steps:

 1. **Build the Docker Images**